haraldnagel/raspberrypi-notes/InitialConfiguration.md

 Raspberry Pi Initial Configuration
 ===
+These are the steps that I follow when initially configuring a Raspberry Pi.
+This is based on the *Raspberry Pi Software Configuration Tool (raspi-config)* which comes with **2014-06-20-wheezy-raspbian.img**.

-First Boot and raspi-config
+First Boot
 ---

-These are the steps that I follow when initially configuring a Raspberry Pi.
-This is based on the *Raspberry Pi Software Configuration Tool (raspi-config)* which comes with **2014-01-07-wheezy-raspbian.img**.
+To access raspi-config you have two options:

+1. Plug in a monitor and keybard.

+2. The system has sshd listening so if you can figure out its IP address remotely (possibly consulting your router or DHCP server's logs, or using `nmap`) you can configure it by accessing via ssh.
+The pi user's default password is: raspberry.
+Once in you can execute `sudo raspi-config`.

+raspi-config
+---
 To get around you typically use the arrow keys, tab, and enter, as you do in the default Debian setup environment.

 1. Expand Filesystem - if you are using a card larger than the Raspbian image this is a no-brainer.